 Ninety-two years on, it goes without saying that Battleship Potemkin is a sketch more than an aria, but Eisenstein stencils better than just about anyone.
-Disposing with the character-first politics of American cinema then expediently working overtime with ten-thousand watt charisma to turn film into the de facto bourgeois art form, Potemkin is politically flimsy.
-But that’s acceptable: it’s a polemic, a white-hot screed, the charred apex of a garbled wail of revolutionary fervor, and if it isn’t quite the feeding frenzy for inventive technique that Strike or some of Eisenstein’s future films were, it’s exciting enough to fulfill Pauline Kael’s declaration (on another film) of the proverbial “movie in heat”.
+Disposing with the character-first politics of American cinema then expediently working overtime with enough charisma to turn film into the de facto bourgeois art form, Potemkin is politically flimsy.
+But that’s acceptable: it’s a polemic, a red-hot screed, the charred apex of a garbled wail of revolutionary fervor, and if it isn’t quite the feeding frenzy for inventive technique that Strike or some of Eisenstein’s future films were, it’s exciting enough to fulfill Pauline Kael’s declaration (on another film) of the proverbial “movie in heat”.
 Agitprop it is, which isn’t a problem.
 The issue, and it is exclusively relative (that of a lesser masterpiece vs. Strike, a greater masterpiece) is that this particular agitator isn’t as agitated as Eisenstein’s greatest films.

 Take the film’s clockwork-like famed Odessa Steps sequence, brandishing acuity and visual alchemy but not the contentious mortal agony that Eisenstein’s best moments do, the ones where he feels weary of cinema up to that point and primed to brazenly point the art form in new directions.
 Not to cast aspersion on possibly the most famous mini-aria in all of cinema, and it’s fascinatingly turbulent on its own terms.
 With almost talismanic qualities, Eisenstein throws his barbed-wire images into an ion storm of edits, orchestrating a car crash out of the mesmeric principles of space and time in a feat of pure cinema.
 Capable of rejuvenating the rubble of desecration with an ounce of demented whimsy, Eisenstein also plays with the continuity style to animate and activate a stone lion from a resting pose to erect a barking hellhound commenting on the action like an interrogatory Greek chorus.
 Yet, although the Odessa Steps massages time out across eons of soul-scraped suspense and flexibly intercuts wide, medium, and close-up shots at a staccato and increasingly frenzied tempo, the near-massacre of the sailors on the decks of the Potemkin is, for my say, the sequence to beat here, the only one with the libertine, incendiary style of Strike as fossil fuel for the libratory politics.